About the course

 In order to provide excellent clinical learning experiences for our students, we work in partnership with the NHS and with the independent health and social care sector across Essex to provide placement opportunities.

 Whilst on placement you will have a mentor allocated to you, and contact with a member of the academic team linked to that placement.
 You will work with experienced nurses in a diverse range of clinical settings (primary and secondary care, public and private sectors, adult and the elderly, acute care and specialist services).
-You are encouraged to adopt a critical stance in the exploration of contemporary mental health nursing practice.

 You can choose to study this course at either our Colchester campus or